VisualComputing/nub/README.md

 | World to (this) Node  | ```location(point)```       | ```displacement(element)```       |
 | (this) Node to World  | ```worldLocation(point)```  | ```worldDisplacement(element)```  |

-Note that `points`, `pixels` are [Vector](https://visualcomputing.github.io/nub-javadocs/nub/primitives/Vector.html) instances and `element` are either [Vector](https://visualcomputing.github.io/nub-javadocs/nub/primitives/Vector.html) or [Quaternion](https://visualcomputing.github.io/nub-javadocs/nub/primitives/Quaternion.html) ones.
+Note that the `point` and `pixel` are [Vector](https://visualcomputing.github.io/nub-javadocs/nub/primitives/Vector.html) instances and `element` is either a [Vector](https://visualcomputing.github.io/nub-javadocs/nub/primitives/Vector.html) or [Quaternion](https://visualcomputing.github.io/nub-javadocs/nub/primitives/Quaternion.html) one.

 ## Rendering